ccannon95/vx-protocol/docs/beacons.md

 2. **Quorum Configuration:** The “max 8–9 Beacons per chain” assumption is to keep quorum manageable while maintaining security.
 3. **Failure Handling:** If one or more Beacons in a group go offline, as long as quorum remains, operations continue.
 4. **Metrics Collection:** Beacons can also push gas price data, block times, and congestion scores for use in the VX randomizer and fee logic.
+5. **Beacon Heartbeats:** Beacons should periodically send “I’m alive” signed heartbeats so VX Ledger can prune stale members and maintain quorum integrity.

+---

+## **Auditability**

+Any node should be able to independently verify the entire handshake trail:

+1. Recompute the **handshake\_id** from the origin deposit event.
+2. Check all Beacon signatures on the origin and destination attestations meet quorum.
+3. Verify the destination chain’s contract shows `used[handshake_id] = true`.
+4. Compare the VX Ledger COMMIT snapshot to ensure it matches the final debits and credits.

+This makes the VX system fully auditable and resistant to tampering, even without trusting the VX Ledger directly.

 ---